Tess-Gitundu/Tech-Space/README.md

 + Postgres - To create & connect to our database.
 + Spark - Framework.

+## Known Bugs
+Currently there are no known bugs.

 ## Contact information
 + Kimani Mbatia : `kimani.mbatia@student.moringaschool.com`